Purpose and Scope

-The public disclosure shall be posted prior to the expenditure of funds, shall be updated at least annually during the course of the PHS-funded project, as well as, within 60 days of the identification of any new FCOI, and shall remain available for three years following the most recent update.
+The public disclosure shall be posted prior to the expenditure of funds, shall be updated at least annually during the course of the PHS-funded project, as well as, within 60 (sixty) days of the identification of any new FCOI, and shall remain available for 3 (three) years following the most recent update.

 Review of Improperly-Handled Financial Conflicts of Interest

-The following procedures shall be carried out whenever a FCOI is not identified or managed in a timely manner, including failure by the staff member or outside consultant to disclose a significant financial interest that is determined by the Institution to constitute a FCOI; failure by Seven Bridges to review or manage such an FCOI; or failure by the staff member or outside consultant to comply with an FCOI management plan:
+The following procedures shall be carried out whenever an FCOI is not identified or managed in a timely manner, including failure by the staff member or outside consultant to disclose a Significant Financial Interest that is determined by the Institution to constitute an FCOI; failure by Seven Bridges to review or manage such an FCOI; or failure by the staff member or outside consultant to comply with an FCOI management plan:

-- The President shall appoint a review panel consisting of three senior employees not reporting to the General Counsel.
+- The CEO shall appoint a review panel consisting of 3 (three) senior employees not reporting to the General Counsel.

 - Within 120 days of the determination of noncompliance, the review panel shall complete a retrospective review of the staff member or outside consultants’ activities, and the PHS-funded research project to determine whether any PHS-funded research, or portion thereof, conducted during the time period of the noncompliance, was biased in the design, conduct, or reporting of such research.